 Almost my only memories from early childhood are of me hugging my mother’s legs to shield her from my violently alcoholic father’s attacks.
 I was his youngest of five, his “little tyke,” the apple of his eye – so he'd merely backhand me out of the way to get at her.
 He seemed like a ferocious giant.
 All I could do was run for help.

 If my adult brother was home he'd beat my father unconscious in a furious fistfight; leaving all three with bloody noses and mouths and blood spattered on my toys.
-Other times I'd run to the neighbors to call the cops; they'd take my father away in handcuffs or a straitjacket for another over-nighter in jail.
+Other times I'd run to the neighbors to call the cops; they'd take him away in handcuffs or a straitjacket for another over-nighter in jail.

 searching for my long-lost father, I found him covered with wine-sores, sleeping in a flophouse on Detroit’s skid row.
 I whispered his name and gently shook him awake, but he startled and yanked a wine bottle from under his pillow, furiously trying to bash me with it.